nuodb/nuodb-client/README.rst

 ------------

 Each client in the NuoDB Client Package will have different requirements when connecting to a NuoDB database.
-System requirements for running the NuoDB database can be found on the NuoDB online documentation `System Requirements`_ page.
+System requirements for running the NuoDB database can be found on the NuoDB documentation `System Requirements`_ page.

 +------------------+-----------------------------------+
 |Utility           | Requirements                      |